Best Free Co-Parenting Apps in 2026

 You can.
 Google Calendar handles the shared schedule well and costs nothing.
 It does not have messaging, expense splitting, court-grade records, or anything built for co-parenting specifically.
 For very low-conflict situations where both parents already communicate well, Google Calendar plus a normal phone is enough.
 For anything more complex, a dedicated app is worth the time to set up.

-Two Paths is free to download.
-Premium with the full toolkit is $14.99 per month.
+Two Paths starts with a 7-day free trial of full Court-Ready access, no credit card.
+After that, Premium with the full toolkit is $11.99 per month.